How To Import Contacts To Mailchimp

 - The MailChimp account I am using is a free account I use for demo purposes.

-If you are a first time user you’ll see the following message in fig. 1.
+If you are a first time user, you’ll see the following message in fig. 1.

-Time to create a list
+Time to create an Audience

 - Finally, add a piece of text that tells recipients why they are receiving the email from you.
+Be friendly here rather than stuffy and business-like.
+Remember, you're communicating with humans, so be human.

 Although this next bit is not essential, for beginners I recommend you follow it.
 We’re going to leave the MailChimp window open and go to the Excel or Google CSV file that you intend to import.

 To make things simpler for the next part we’re going to remove all unnecessary columns from the CSV file.
-Without doing this our job syncing details will be overcomplicated.
+Without doing this, our job syncing details will be over complicated.

 Click browse and locate the file on your computer.
 Probably in your downloads folder.